 The key takeaway from this is that technology can be used effectively to enhance your employees' work-life balance, as long as you leverage innovation in a way that actively makes individual job roles easier.
 This is an important consideration, as technology remains exceptionally malleable and can easily be manipulated to increase working hours through sustained connectivity.

 A good starting point is to use inbuilt calendar systems (such as the one integrated with Microsoft Outlook) to minimise the amount of meetings hosted on a daily basis.
 Meetings often sound the death knell for productivity, making it impossible for employees to complete tasks during the working day and forcing them to extend their hours.
 Calendar systems automatically buffer time, however, creative invaluable pockets of space for work to be completed.

-There are even steps that can ease fundamental issues such as responding to emails, which according to studies will increase in volume from 121 to 140 per day by the year 2018.
+There are even steps that can ease fundamental issues such as responding to emails, which will increase in volume from 121 to 140 per day by the year 2018.
 You can actively reduce this by restricting the use of 'Reply All' by employees; establishing a limit for how many people can be included in a distribution list.